 |Medical Insurance Premium paid in respect of||Parents (whether dependent or not)|

 |No one has attained age of 60 Years||25,000||25,000||50,000|

 |You and your family is less than 60 years & Parents are above 60 years of age||25,000||30,000||55,000|

 |You and your parents have attained the age of 60 years and above||30,000||30,000||60,000|

 Note: To claim deduction under this section health insurance premium should always be paid by any mode other than cash but medical or preventive health check-up expenses can be paid in cash.

-His parents are super senior citizens and therefore he is eligible for tax deduction of Rs.
-28,000 out of the maximum possible deduction of Rs.
+His parents are super senior citizens and therefore he is eligible for a tax deduction of Rs 28,000 out of the maximum possible deduction of Rs.
 30,000 since the premium paid is only Rs.
 28,000.

-The answer is no because you can only claim Rs.
-5,000 in a year for these expenses whether for a single dependent or multiple dependents.
+Answer: The answer is no because you can only claim Rs 5,000 in a year for these expenses whether for single dependent or multiple dependents.
 This deduction cannot be claimed per person basis but as an aggregate.